RChaguer/CD-CNN/README.md

 - [model](model/): contains 3 files

-    - Layers: describing utilized custom layers such as central difference convolutional layer.
+    - [Layers](model/Layers.py): describing utilized custom layers such as central difference convolutional layer.
-    - Loss: describes some custom losses we created such as ContrastDepthLoss.
-This type of loss would normally be used, in addition to MSE loss, if we choose not to use the last neural network layers, else we use bianary cross-entropy loss.
+    - [Loss](model/Loss.py): describes some custom losses we created such as ContrastDepthLoss.
+This type of loss would normally be used, in addition to MSE loss, if we choose not to use the last neural network layers, else we use binary cross-entropy loss.
-    - Model: contains the complete structure of our FAS model.
+    - [Model](model/Model.py): contains the complete structure of our FAS model.

 - [trained_models](trained_models/): contains 4 trained models (3 for the NUAA dataset - Raw, FaceDetected and Normalized & 1 for MSU-MSFD).
-The used theta in these models is 0.7.

 - [training](training/): defines functions used to train and benchmark the model with simplicity and transparence.

 Moreover, we also have 2 essential jupyter notebooks in this depository [msu-msfd.ipynb](msu-msfd.ipynb) and [nuaa.ipynb](nuaa.ipynb), where we train and benchmark our model.
-In these notebooks, we train, validate, test and cross-test btween datasets our model.
+In these notebooks, we train, validate, test and cross-test between datasets our model.

 Furthermore, we added [AblationStudyOfTheta.ipynb](AblationStudyOfTheta.ipynb), a jupyter notebook where we study the influence of the Theta hyper-parameter on our model.
 The used theta is then defaulted to 0.4 as it gives the highest performance and consistency.